Optimal optomechanical cavity setups with highly reflecting membranes: Conclusions

 \section{Conclusions}

 We present an analysis of a problem of the optimal position of a highly reflecting membrane in a one-sided cavity.
-In our analysis, we addressed the coupling constant and the figures of merit of an photomechanical device such as cooperativity and efficiency-weighted cooperativity.
+In our analysis, we addressed the coupling constant and the figures of merit of an opto-mechanical device such as the cooperativity and efficiency-weighted cooperativity.
 These figures of merit are relevant in different situations, e.g. for optomechanical cooling the cooperativity matters while it is the efficiency-weighted cooperativity that matters for optical sensing of the mechanical subsystem.
 It was found that the optimal settings for these figures of merit are very different.

-In contrast to the previous theoretical considerations of an optical cavity with a membrane inside \cite{jayich_dispersive_2008, miao_standard_2009,dumont_flexure-tuned_2019}, we have incorporated the parasitic scattering from the membrane in our consideration while neglecting the parasitic scattering from the coupling mirror, which we assume to be much weaker than that from the membrane.
+In contrast to the previous theoretical considerations of an optical cavity with a membrane inside \cite{jayich_dispersive_2008, miao_standard_2009,dumont_flexure-tuned_2019} here we have incorporated the parasitic scattering of the membrane while neglecting the parasitic scattering from the coupling mirror, which we assume to be much weaker than that from the membrane.
 We have demonstrated that, in the case of a highly reflecting membrane, even a small amount of parasitic scattering from the membrane may have an essential impact on the cooperativity of the system.